Chapter 3: Heredity, Prenatal Development, and Birth

 Most of the known genetic disorders are dominant gene-linked; however, the vast majority of dominant gene-linked disorders are not severe disorders, or if they are, they may still not be debilitating.
 For example, the majority of those with Tourette’s syndrome suffer only minor tics from time to time and can easily control or cover up their symptoms.
 Huntington’s Disease is a dominant gene linked disorder that affects the nervous system and is fatal but does not appear until midlife.
 Recessive gene disorders, such as cystic fibrosis and sickle-cell anemia, are less common but may less likely to be detected as people are unaware that they are carriers of the disease.
 However, mandatory newborn screening has helped with early diagnosis and treatment for such diseases.
 If the genes inherited from each parent are the same, the child is homozygous for a particular trait and will inherit the trait.
 If, however, the child inherits a gene from one parent but not the other, the child is heterozygous, and interaction between the genes will in part determine whether or not that trait is expressed (Berk, 2004).

-Table Genetic Disorders
+Table of Different Genetic Disorders and Cases per Birth

 Source: Lally & Valentine, 2016